skkuhg/skkuhg/README.md

 - 🔄 **Multi-Agent Systems**: Investigating multi-agent coordination and emergent behaviors in real-world scenarios
 - 🏥 **Applied AI Research**: Applying AI agent architectures to domains such as education, healthcare, and computational social science
 - 🦙 **LLM & RAG Systems**: Exploring Large Language Model applications with LangChain, LangSmith, LangGraph, and LlamaIndex for intelligent document processing

-> *"If research only remains on paper and never translates into real-world applications, it loses its value.
-Innovation matters most when it makes a difference beyond the pages."*

 ### 🌍 Academic Journey
 - 🇮🇱 **Postdoctoral Researcher** @ Ariel University (2025-Present)